farrukhmanzoor/Chatterbox/README.md

-Chatterbox A real time chat application
+Chatterbox A real-time chat application

 About:

-This is a real-time chat application built using React (Create React App on the frontend) and C#, SignalR, .Core Backend.
+This is a real-time chat application built using React (Create React App on the front) and C#, SignalR,Core Backend.

-Users are able to sigin up, search and message other users in real-time.
+Users can sign up, search, and message other users in real-time.
 Tech Stack:

     SignalR